tsmvision/time_clock/readme.md

 ## Basic function

-When registered user start work or leave office (place), user can click time check to time record. supervisor can check and review each user's time record.
+When registered user start work or leave office (place), user can store time record by clicking time check button.
+A supervisor can check and review each user's time record.

 ## Motivation